rattfieldnz/safe-urls/readme.md

 A Laravel package to check URLs with [Google's Safe Browsing API (look up)](https://developers.google.com/safe-browsing/v4/lookup-api).

+Inspired by another similar package @ [https://github.com/snipe/Safebrowsing](https://github.com/snipe/Safebrowsing).

 Take a look at [contributing.md](contributing.md) to see a to do list.

+## Please Note:

+This project is not ready for use in production yet.
+When it is, there will be first major release (i.e. 1.0.0).

 ## Installation